jojothomas007/aileronlogic/ParishDirectoryApp.md

 ## License

-This application is developed for the exclusive use of [Your Church Name] members.
+This application is developed for the exclusive use of Thekkan Parumala St. Gregorios Orthodox Valiya Pally members.
 All rights reserved.

 ---